-Together, this analysis' proposals for Manchester will better connect the roadway network parallel to MD 30, reducing residents' need to travel through MD 30's most congested intersections and lessening the time it takes to visit local destinations.
+Together, this analysis' proposals for Manchester will better connect the roadway network parallel to MD 30, reducing residents' need to travel through Main Street's most congested intersections and lessening the time it takes to visit local destinations.
 Removing these local trips from MD 30 will also have benefits for through motorists, who will encounter less local traffic while traveling through Manchester.

-Although this set of proposals is specifically targeted to address local transportation needs, if constructed it would also improve travel for commuters from north of Manchester and facilitate better travel between Manchester and Westminster.
+Although this set of proposals is specifically targeted to address local transportation needs, if constructed it would also improve travel for commuters from north of Manchester and facilitate travel between Manchester and Westminster.

-Figure 5.33 Manchester 2040 Traffic Conditions with Most Promising Potential Improvements
+Figure 5.30 Manchester 2040 Traffics Conditions with Most Promising Potential Improvements

-Figure 5.34 MD 27/Westminster Street Roundabout Concept
+Figure 5.31 MD 27/Westminster Street Roundabout Concept